surdebmalya/baud-news-ss/README.md

 # baud news ss
 This is a collection of json files automated by GitHub API in the backend.
-These data are updated on every 2 hours interval.

 ## Get raw json data with get requests
 - Tech news : https://raw.githubusercontent.com/surdebmalya/baud-news-ss/main/1_tech.json